szist/code-reviews/README.md

 Everyone has a different process.
 My review process usually looks like roughly this:

-1. Check out the task (if tracked in Jira for example), read through the acceptance criteria.
+1. Check out the task (if tracked in an issue tracker for example), read through the acceptance criteria.
 1. Give some time to understand the requirements, imagine what would need to happen to do it with the limited knowledge I have at this point. (this can take from few seconds to max few minutes, otherwise I would just ask the author to have a quick chat)
 1. Read the PR description to see if there were any decisions made during development, any additional details that I should consider and might not have been clear to me.
 1. Briefly check out what it does for myself (running the application, starting up the service, poke around), nothing serious at this point.